 Unstabilized chlorine sanitizers are very effective at killing algae and pathogens that cause diseases in swimming pools.
 Still there are some parasites that are not easily controlled by all swimming pool chemicals.
-Some of these parasites include giardia and cryptosporidium.
+Some of these parasites include Giardia and Cryptosporidium.

 Swimming pool chemicals that are considered unstable, do not contain any carbon atoms in them.

-Since these pool chemicals do not have any carbon atoms, they are referred to as inorganic pool disinfectants.
+Since these pool chemicals do not have any carbon atoms, they are referred to as inorganic swimming pool disinfectants.

 Unstabilized chlorine sanitizers are very sensitive to the ultraviolet radiation found in natural sunlight.